Miss Jamaica World: Trivia

 Miss Jamaica 1963 is the shortest woman in history to win Miss World.
 She is 5 ft 3 in tall.

 Cindy Breakspeare is the mother of Damian Marley, son of reggae icon Bob Marley.

-Joan McDonald was the first to hold the official title of Miss Jamaica WORLD.
+Joan McDonald was the first to hold the official title of Miss Jamaica World.
 She is also the first winner of full African descent.
-Her win came at a time when public pressure built up for winners who represented the dominant ethic group in Jamaica.
+Her win came at a time when public pressure built up for winners who represented the dominant ethnic group in Jamaica.

 Lisa Hanna is currently a Member of Parliament and former Minister of Youth and Culture.

 Miss Jamaica World 1991, Sandra Foster, represented Jamaica at Miss Universe 1989 and made Top Ten.

-Miss Jamaica World 1989, Janice Sewell, is currently working as Human Resources.
+Miss Jamaica World 1989, Janice Sewell, is currently working in Human Resources.

 Miss Jamaica World 1995, Imani Duncan, currently serves as a Senator.

 Regina Beavers became the youngest title holder, she won at age 17 in 2001.

 Miss Jamaica World 1998, Christine Straw, later represented Jamaica in Miss Universe 2004, making the Top Ten.

 Miss Jamaica World 2005, Terri-Karelle Griffith-Reid, is a successful keynote speaker, events and TV host.
 She is the host of the popular talent show Digicel Rising Stars, which was previously hosted by Yendi Phillipps from 2008 to 2009.

 Miss Jamaica World 2006 was subject to controversy when she got pregnant during her reign.
 Miss World CEO Julia Morley allowed her to retain her title as Miss World Caribbean.

 Miss Jamaica World 2007, Yendi Phillipps, went on to win Miss Jamaica Universe in 2010 and placed first runner-up at Miss Universe 2010.

 Miss Jamaica World 2009, Kerrie Baylis later represented Jamaica at Miss Universe 2013 but was unplaced.